 Our trained tour guides will take your students on a one-hour guided tour, introducing them to over 20 species and connecting their characteristics and adaptations to your grade level-specific science concepts.
 Suitable for any grade level, tours are designed to meet North Carolina Standard Course of Study science goals and objectives.
 We’d love to work with you to design an experience to complement your classroom content!
 We welcomed students in art classes, career and technical education classes, special needs classes and more!
 Wild Field Trips can be scheduled for any day of the week, but we are most able to accommodate large groups of 50-100 students on Thursdays and Fridays.
 Please plan to schedule at least 3-4 weeks in advance to ensure availability.
-Wild Field Trips are designed for public, private, and homeschool classes only, pre-k through 12th grade.
+Wild Field Trips are designed for public, private, and homeschool groups of 15 or more only, pre-k through 12th grade.
 For all other types of groups, please see our Group Tours.

 Grade Level Objectives

 - Spots, Stripes, and Animal Types (kindergarten): From big to small, cats to dogs, and spotted to striped, observe and compare the differing physical characteristics of our animals.

 - My Habitat and Me (1st grade): Learn about the individual needs of our animals and how they are met through the specific characteristics of their environments.

 - Growing Up Wild (2nd grade): Meet animals from young to old, discovering how they grow and change throughout their lives.

 - Survival Secrets (4th grade): Recognize the specialized adaptations of a variety of species that allow them to survive and thrive in their wild worlds.

 - Eco-Connections (5th grade): From apex predators to keystone species, explore how our animals interact with the other plants and animals found in their ecosystems.